5 steps to effective document management

 - Phase deployment: Depending on the size of the project you might want to phase roll out.
 Test the new system with a small team or department, rollout only part of the features, or run new and existing systems side by side for a while.
 Another good tip is to keep file shares where they are, but make them read only.
 This way no one panics they have lost files, and are more gently introduced to the brave new world.

-Unily are specialists in SharePoint document management systems and can help you implement all or some of this strategy in order to increase your company’s efficiency.
+Unily are specialists in SharePoint intranets and can help you implement all or some of this strategy in order to increase your company’s efficiency.
 Unily also seamlessly integrates with Office 365 and SharePoint to not only support document management, but also communication, collaboration, productivity and more.

 Get started.
 Get your free demo.